 - Matching these writers with mentor/trainers who are experienced creative writing tutors from the same backgrounds

-- Together, the trainee/mentees and trainer/mentors will co-design and co-produce 8x 2 hour workshops for underrepresented writers
+- Together, the trainee/mentees and trainer/mentors co-designed/co-produced workshops for underrepresented writers

-We have been working in partnership with Writing Our Legacy to select the writers and match them with mentors, and are pleased to announce the selected writers:
+We partnered with Writing Our Legacy to select the writers and match them with mentors.
+The participating writers were:

 Born in Birmingham to Jamaican parents, Susan Hunter Downer moved to Nottingham to study, to London to work, and to Sheffield to live.
 She writes scripts, short stories, blogs, and poetry, and is a member of the editorial board of Short Fiction Journal.
 She won the Creative Future Platinum Prose Award in 2019, and she will serve as a shortlist judge for the 2022 Awards.
 She is currently working on her first novel, and her poetry will be included in an anthology in 2022.
-When she's not working, she enjoys walking, talking, and eating things that neither walk nor talk.
-Susan will be working with Yvonne Battle-Felton.
+Susan worked with Yvonne Battle-Felton.

 Josephine Hall is a writer and artist, currently based in Brighton.
 She works primarily with words, but enjoys experimenting with other artforms and collaborating with artists and musicians.
 Josephine writes poetry, life writing, articles, essays, songs and has recently started writing her first novel.
 Her creative work tends to explore themes such as belonging, journeying, healing, connecting with nature and the Black/mixed-race experience.
 She endeavours to make work that is honest, accessible and amplifies marginalised voices, particularly those from the global majority.
-Find out more and see some work at www.josephinehall.org.
-Josephine will be mentored by Katy Massey.
+Josephine was mentored by Katy Massey and Akila Richards.

 Saira Niazi is a writer, poet and renegade guide.
 Over the years, she has worked on various writing projects and self-published several books.
 Her latest book, On Belonging, Reflections of a Regenade Guide, explores ways in which spaces can connect us to ourselves and to each other.
-Saira will be working with Denise Saul.
+Saira worked with Denise Saul.